1031-exchange

 Do you want to sell investment property, and then defer capital gains tax through a 1031 Exchange?

-Thanks to Internal Revenue Code Section 1031, you are allowed to postpone capital gains taxes, if you reinvest the proceeds in a similar property.
+Thanks to Internal Revenue Code Section 1031, you are allowed to postpone capital gains taxes, if you reinvest the proceeds in investment property.

 Here’s what you need to know about 1031 Exchanges: